top of page

 Age estimation & health of manatees (Florida Fish & Wildlife Conservation Commission)

-Check out my interview with HitPlay Productions, filmed as part of the "Last of the Right Whales" documentary, in select theaters now!
+Check out my interview with HitPlay Productions, filmed as part of the "Last of the Right Whales" documentary (available to stream on PBS Nova)

 • Twitter